jasone/sqlive/docs/docs.md

 ## Diffing

-Streaming changes is fine, but the problem is that the changes are "pushed" to the user.
+Wait for changes is fine, but the problem is that the changes are "pushed" to the user.
 Sometimes, we will need to operate the other way around: the user will want to "pull" changes, by asking periodically what has changed since the last time around.

 Fortunately, SQLive has the solution: the --diff option.
-Let's create a new connection, this time without the associated --stream option.
+Let's create a new connection, this time without the associated --updates option.

 ```$ sqlive --data /tmp/test.db --connect negative_balance
 6058